Using Fonts in StartupBolt

 Detailed Instructions

-For more detailed instructions, refer to the comments inside the utility file located at utils/fonts.js.
+For more detailed instructions, refer to the comments inside the font constants file located at /constants/fonts.js

 Best Practices and Optimization Tips